The romance languages. How romantic are they?

 It’s estimated that there are more than 900 million native speakers of Romance languages globally.
 The majority of these live in the Americas, Europe, and parts of Africa.

-The most widely spoken of these languages are Spanish (489 million), Portuguese (250 million), French (77 million), Italian (67 million), and Romanian (24 million).
+According to the 2021 edition of Ethnologue, the most widely spoken of these languages are Spanish (543 million), Portuguese (258 million), French (267 million), Italian (68 million), and Romanian (24 million).
 Regional Romance languages also exist, including Catalan, Occitan and Sardinian.
 For related reading, explore what the most spoken languages in the world are.

 In many countries, Romance languages are spoken as a second language.